 - Breakage Across the Timber Gain - partial or complete failure, usually across a defect like a knot, often caused by overloading or decay

-Methods Increasing Beam Strength
+Methods of Increasing Beam Strength

 Upgrading and Repair of a Beam or Joist